Some Pacific Island Nations Are Turning To China. Climate Change Is A Factor

 Solomon Islands Officials End Ties With Taiwan, Realign With China

-Starting in 2006, China's engagement in the Pacific region "really started ramping up, reflecting similar trends elsewhere in the world," says Pryke.
+Starting in 2006, China's engagement in the Pacific region "really started ramping up, reflecting similar trends elsewhere in the world," Pryke says.
 Between 2011 and 2017, Beijing gave about 8% of all foreign aid to the Pacific region with more than 80% of it through concessional loans.
 These loans, with their long-term payment plans, have led some experts to accuse China of "debt-trap diplomacy."

 China is winning government contracts and dominating the infrastructure space in the region, Pryke says, and the way Chinese state-owned enterprises interact with island nations should be more of a concern than the possibility of China setting up a military base.